Identifying users

 If you wish to make a previously-identified user anonymous (such as during logout), you can use the Anonymize Users API.
 This will automatically split the session and associate the new session with a new anonymous user.

 Note: In the instance of previously unidentified users, the first time they are identified, Fullstory connects all of their previous sessions under the new identified ID and the anonymous ID will no longer exist.
 In the event that an anonymous user becomes identified but then later clears their cookies or accesses your application from a different device, they will become anonymous once more.
-However, as soon as our Identify Users API is called again, their previous sessions are once more connected to their identified user ID, provided you use the same UID to identify the user each time.
+However, as soon as our Identify Users API is called again, their previous sessions are once more connected to their identified user ID, provided you use the same uid to identify the user each time.

 Impersonating Users